cogentcore/cogent/README.md

 * fileview global priority key shortcuts and fileview menu
 * editor rendering overflow
-* lineno horiz scrolling issues -- this is in V1 too!
 * filetree --get rid of empty upper level or not?
 * sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard